avalonv/reCBZ/README.md

     reCBZ --fmt webpll 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-Rescale pages to 1440x1920, convert to grayscale, and save as high quality JPEG:

-    reCBZ --size 1440x1920 -bw --quality 90 --fmt jpeg 'Saga Book 1.cbz'

-For repacking all files in current directory (e.g. a series), use:
+To repack all files in the current directory (e.g. a series), use: (TODO/unavailable on Windows)

     reCBZ [options] ./*.cbz

-(TODO/not implemented on Windows)
+Automatically repack all books on the 'Blame!' folder:

+    reCBZ --auto ./'Blame!'/*.cbz

+Rescale all books on the "Saga" folder to 1440x1920, convert pages to grayscale and save as high quality JPEG:

+    reCBZ --size 1440x1920 -bw --quality 90 --fmt jpeg ./Saga/*.cbz

 ## Configuration